 You can monitor texts in a few different ways, like spot-checking your child’s phone, scheduling weekly check-ins, or using a third-party monitoring app like BrightCanary.
 Combining methods generally works best because communication is really key at this point in your child’s digital literacy education — you want to give them the space they need to explore different social dynamics in healthy ways, while also staying on top of anything potentially concerning.

-To get started, download BrightCanary on your iPhone or iPad and set up your child’s profile.
+To get started, download BrightCanary on your iPhone and set up your child’s profile.
+You’ll need your child’s device on hand to complete setup.

 Pro tip: If your child doesn’t have an Apple ID, you can create one using Apple Family Sharing.
 Apple has a handy guide on how to create an account for your child.

 AI chatbots offer an anonymous, judgment-free way to ask questions and get more information about important topics.
-The BrightCanary app’s AI, Ask the Canary, is seamlessly integrated into the text monitoring experience.
-When you view text message summaries, you can also use Ask the Canary to get more information about what your child is discussing — without scrolling through their entire text thread.
+The BrightCanary app’s AI, Ask the Canary, is seamlessly integrated into the monitoring experience.

-For example, you might view a text message summary of your child’s conversation with their best friends.
-The summary says they’re talking about something called sigma, but you’re not sure what that is — so you use Ask the Canary for more details.
+For example, you might see that your child is using the slang "sigma" in their texts, but you’re not sure what that is — so you use Ask the Canary for more details.
 All of that can happen in just a few taps in the BrightCanary app.

 Ask the Canary is also helpful for general questions about digital parenting.
 You can access the chatbot in the app and ask your toughest digital parenting questions, like how to handle your child’s first bully or tips on talking to your child about online safety.